 Is Organic Cotton Really Better Than Conventional?
 (Spoiler: Yes)

 Organic.
 The label seems to be everywhere: from apples and soy milk to skincare and perfume, the word seems to pop up every time you go shopping.
-Fashion is no exception: as materials and their provenance continue to be at the top of the agenda for many brands and consumers, organic fabrics are gaining ground.
+Fashion is no exception – as materials and their provenance continue to be at the top of the agenda for many brands and consumers, organic fabrics are sought after.
 But does organic really make a difference, and is it worth taking the time to look for that organic label?
-When it comes to some fibres, such as cotton, the answer seems to be a resounding yes.
+When it comes to commonly used fibres such as cotton, the answer seems to be a resounding yes.

 By Sascha Camilli: writer, speaker, activist, and vegan fashion expert.